eddiesigner/weiss-pro-docs/docs/src/additional-notes/open-external-links.md

-# Open external links in a new tab by default
+# Open External Links in a New Tab by Default

 If you want all the external links to open in another tab you have to paste the following code into the **Code injection** page of your Ghost Admin (**Site Footer** section):